 - Use vinegar with at least 5% acidity.
 Vinegar that's less acidic or more dilute won't preserve the shrub or pull nutrients from the herbs as effectively as a more acidic vinegar.

 - Seal the jar with a non-reactive lid.
-Vinegar can corrode metal, so seal the jar with a plastic lid or glass lid with a rubber seal (like these).
+Vinegar can corrode metal, so seal the jar with a plastic lid or glass lid with a rubber seal.
 If you only have metal lids, slip a piece of wax paper over the jar before sealing it with the lid to prevent corrosion.

 - Shake the jar daily.
 In traditional herbalism, shaking the jars will help energize your tonic.
 It will also prevent the berries and herbs from packing on the bottom of the jar.
 And that means better distribution of ingredients, and, ultimately, better flavor.

 - Strain gently through a fine-mesh strainer without pressing.
 While you'll extract more infused vinegar for your shrub if you press the ingredients through a strainer, it will also create sediment.
 So strain it without pressing until it stops dripping.

 How to Use It

 Traditionally, you dilute shrubs with water and sip them as a flavorful, energizing tonic.
 So, splash a few tablespoons of raspberry shrub into an icy glass of sparkling water.
 Or add it to a cocktail.

 But, since they're a vinegar-based tonic, you can use them in place of vinegar in most recipes.
 That means they make an excellent infused vinegar for a vinaigrette, salad dressing or to splash over roasted vegetables for a hit of acidity.

 Once you've tried the basic recipe, you can adjust it depending on what you have on hand or the flavors you happen to like the most.
 Shrub making is a forgiving process, and also one that allows for a lot of personal preference and creativity.